20+ BEST things to do in Santa Barbara

 Lotusland

-Visit one of California's best botanic gardens at Lotusland in Montecito, a short drive from Santa Barbara.
-These gorgeous 37-acre gardens were owned by a former opera singer, who at one time also owned the Le Theater des Champs Elysees in Paris.
+I had the opportunity to visit one of California's best botanic gardens at Lotusland, just a 5 minute drive from Santa Barbara.
+I was fascinated to learn that these beautiful gardens were created by an opera singer, who once owned the Le Theater des Champs Elysees in Paris.
+There are so many different types of gardens to explore here, ranging from formal to tropical and arid.

 Santa Barbara Mission